hiro2233/nuttx/nuttx/tools/README.txt

   image.
 It accepts an rcS script "template" and generates and image that may be mounted under /etc in the NuttX pseudo file system.

-mkdeps.sh
-mkdeps.bat
+  TIP: Edit the resulting header file and mark the generated data values as 'const' so that they will be stored in FLASH.

 mkdeps.c
+cnvwindeps.c
+mkwindeps.sh
 mknulldeps.sh
 -------------

   NuttX uses the GCC compilers capabilities to create Makefile dependencies.
-  The bash script mkdeps.sh is used to run GCC in order to create the dependencies.
+  The program  mkdeps is used to run GCC in order to create the dependencies.
   If a NuttX configuration uses the GCC toolchain, its Make.defs file (see configs/README.txt) will include a line like:

-    MKDEP = $(TOPDIR)/tools/mkdeps.sh, or
     MKDEP = $(TOPDIR)/tools/mkdeps[.exe] (See NOTE below)

   If the NuttX configuration does not use a GCC compatible toolchain, then